 The best Thanksgiving dinner is the one where you don't have to do the dishes!
-Here are eight places in Dallas where you can eat Thanksgiving dinner and then go directly to the couch for a guilt-free nap.
+Here are nine places in Dallas where you can eat Thanksgiving dinner and then go directly to the couch for a guilt-free nap.

-Posted on Nov 8, 2018 By Zane Harrington
+Posted on Nov 13, 2019 By Zane Harrington

 2. A Dallas institution since 1925, Highland Park Cafeteria's Thanksgiving dinner is not to be missed.
 Enjoy your meal alongside the past 44 presidents and first ladies and live music.
 The cafeteria offers a wide array of Thanksgiving classics, so everyone in the family should be able to find his or her favorite dish.

 3. If you're looking for bold Thanksgiving flavors on a simple and daring menu, make your reservation at Fearing's.
 Founded by Chef Dean Fearing, this restaurant offers guests an elevated three-course, Southwestern Thanksgiving feast, including pheasant confit, jumbo prawns with crab Louie, and turkey with tortilla dressing.